gitextensions/GitExtensionsDoc/source/plugins.rst

     .. setting:: Fetch all submodules

-      If checked, also perform ``git fetch -all`` recursively on all configured submodules as part of the periodic background fetch.
+      If checked, also perform ``git fetch --all`` recursively on all configured submodules as part of the periodic background fetch.

 .. settingspage:: Proxy Switcher